Origin : Skaro

 “All enemies of the Daleks must be destroyed!
 Exterminate them!
 EXTERMINATE!”
 Dalek

 “Exterminate!”.
-Now there is a statement that will send a shiver down the spine of any self-preserving race!
+Now there is a statement, that will send a shiver down the spine of any self-preserving life-form!

-It is difficult now, to appreciate how fresh, original and futuristic the Daleks were; on their first appearance in 1963’s – The Daleks and how much they captured the public’s imagination in the mid-60’s.
+It is difficult now, to appreciate how fresh, original and futuristic the Daleks were; on their first appearance in 1963’s – The Daleks.
+Especially, how much they captured the public’s imagination in the mid-60’s.

-They quickly became thee most popular Doctor Who monster and the first to make a reappearance in the series.
-Although they have somewhat fell out of favour in recent years – mainly through overexposure, their original cult appeal remains intact.
+The Daleks quickly became the principle Doctor Who monster and also the first, to make a reappearance – in the series.
+Although, they have somewhat fell out of favour in recent years – mainly through overexposure; their original cult appeal remains intact.

 The Dalek’s were created by the late Terry Nation and Raymond Cusick.
-Played by many movement artists and voiced by many voice-over actors over the years.
-Notably by the late Roy Skelton, who also voiced George and Zippy on Rainbow and created the classic nasally electronic twang.
+Played by many different ‘movement’ artists – and voiced by many voice-over actors, through the years.
+Notably, by the late Roy Skelton, who also voiced George and Zippy – on Children’s classic Rainbow.

-To understand the Daleks, one must go back to the beginning in Genesis Of The Daleks – 1974 to get to the bottom of their famous salt shaker appearance.
+To understand the Daleks, one must go back to the beginning; in Genesis Of The Daleks – 1974.
+To really get to the bottom of their famous ‘salt-shaker’ appearance.

-Sure enough, they initially couldn’t go up stairs (ot was always hinted at though but never directly referenced) – or traverse the alien (quarry) landscape very well but these flaws were eventually worked out.
-As the Dalek’s evolved and the evolutionary kinks were straightened out.
+Sure enough, they initially couldn’t go up stairs (it was referenced frequently) – or traverse the alien (quarry) landscapes, very well.
+However, these flaws were eventually worked out.
+As the Daleks evolved and the evolutionary kinks, were straightened out.

-The Dalek’s were born out of the planet Skaro’s civil war, between the Kaled’s and the Thal’s.
-After centuries of war and with both races depleted of resources, the two races were waging Earth-style (primitive) WWII-warfare.
+The Daleks were born out of the planet Skaro’s civil war – between the Kaleds and the Thals.
+After centuries of war, with both races depleted of resources, the two races were reduced to waging Earth-style (primitive) World-War one warfare.

-He was also wheelchair bound, which served as a life support system – and he only had the use of one functioning hand.
-Luckily, his brilliant (if twisted) mind was left intact and his ability to command others.
+He was also wheelchair bound, which served as a life support system and he only had the use, of one functioning hand.
+Luckily, his brilliant (if twisted) mind, was left intact and his ability to command others – to do his bidding.

-The Dalek design was titled a ‘Mark III travel machine’ – based on his own life support wheelchair design.
-It contained a mutuated gooey green version of a Kaled form.
+The Dalek design, was titled a ‘Mark III travel machine’ – based on his own life support wheelchair design.
+It contained a mutated (gooey) green version of a Kaled lifeform.
 The mutant began life as an unseen clawed thing.
-But over time, changed into a slimey green squid like thing – and even a red jelly monster.
+But over time, changed into a slimey green squid-like organism and even a red jelly monster.

-The mutant was encased in a tough Polycarbide armour shell, with a death ray attachment and a telescopic plunger; capable of manipulating objects in the environment, such as computers.
-It could even be used to crush the head of; or read the mind of human prisoners.
+The mutant was encased in a tough Polycarbide armoured shell, with a death ray attachment and a telescopic plunger; capable of manipulating or interacting with objects.
+It could even be used, to crush the head – or read the mind of prisoners.

-The Dalek’s optical equipment was a single eye stalk, which protruded from a dome shaped head and could do a full 360 degree spin.
+The Dalek’s optics, was a single eye stalk; which protruded from a dome shaped head.
+It could do a full 360 degree spin.
 Later, Daleks could see in infra-red vision.

 “…Today, the Kaled race has ended, consumed in a fire of war, but, from its ashes will rise a new race.
 The supreme creature.
 The ultimate procreator of the universe: THE DALEKS!
 The action you take today is the beginning of a journey that will take the Daleks to their destiny of universal and absolute supremacy.
 You have been conditioned and programmed to complete a task.
 You will now carry out that program.”
 Davros

 Davros also removed from his mutations; all emotion – except hatred (much to the constenation of the Kaled high-command).
 With all moral reasoning gone, the Dalek’s could concentrate fully on destroying their Thal enemies.

 However, the Dalek design did hide a number of weaknesses, which gave bipedial opponents a chance – at least.
-Such as the Dalek’s first appearance in The Daleks – 1963 when they required conductive metal floors to move about on.
+Such as the Dalek’s first appearance in The Daleks – 1963 where they required conductive metal floors, to move about on.

-They upgraded, seemingly, in The Dalek Invasion of Earth – 1964, when they could move about freely on any surface and go underwater – as a Dalek appeared out of the Thames river, to attack some fleeing humans.
+They upgraded, seemingly, in The Dalek Invasion of Earth – 1964.
+When they could now move about freely on any surface – and even go underwater.
+As a Dalek memorably emerges out of the Thames river, to attack some fleeing humans.

-Removal of the Dalek’s eyestalk (if you could get close enough!) rendered the Dalek blind and it would usually end up self destructing or shooting itself – via a ricochet.
+Removal of the Dalek’s eyestalk (if the opponent could get close enough!) rendered the Dalek blind and it would usually end up self-destructing or shooting itself; via a ricochet.

-They experimented – unsuccessfully in The Evil Of The Daleks, with introducing human emotions into their Dalek brains.
-In a vain attempt to gain an advantage over their enemies.
-This almost resulted in their total destruction as a civil broke out between the Daleks and their more humanised cousins.
+The Daleks experimented – unsuccessfully in The Evil Of The Daleks; with re-introducing human emotions, into their Dalek brains.
+In a vain attempt, to gain an advantage over their more thoughtful enemies.
+This almost resulted in their total destruction, as a civil-war broke out – between the Daleks and their more ‘humanised’ cousins.

 “If you’re supposed to be the superior race of the universe, why don’t you try climbing after us?”

-This was finally overcame, when the Dalek’s were upgraded with an anti-gravity unit; to fly up stairs in Remembrance Of The Daleks – 1989.
-The new series (2005 onwards – ) has no such problem – as the Daleks could fly.
+This was finally overcame, when the Dalek’s were upgraded with an anti-gravity unit; to fly up stairs.
+Nevermore horrifyingly realised, than in Remembrance Of The Daleks – 1989.

-The Daleks also – on at least a couple of occaisons, discovered and perfected working time machines.
-Most notably, in The Chase and Remembrance Of The Daleks which they used to transport Dalek forces around space-and-time.
+The Daleks, also – on at least a couple of occaisons; discovered and perfected working time-machines.
+Most notably, in The Chase and Remembrance Of The Daleks; which they used to transport Dalek forces, around time-and-space.

-In Destiny Of The Daleks, Davros; their creator, (alive and trapped in his underground Kaled lab) was rediscovered by the Daleks and the Fourth Doctor.
-Davros was sought after by the Dalek’s; no longer as their creator and leader – but as a slave engineer, who could upgrade the Dalek’s computer brains.
+In Destiny Of The Daleks; Davros;) – their creator, (still alive and trapped in his underground Kaled lab) was rediscovered by the Daleks – and the Fourth Doctor.
+Davros was sought after by the Daleks; no longer as their creator and leader but as a slave engineer, who could upgrade the Dalek’s computer brains.
 Davros was not best pleased about this ironic turnaround in his fortunes.
 From creator – to slave to his creations.

-This initative to draft Davros back in, was to try and gain an advantage in their war with the Cyborg-like Movellan’s, which had reached a kind of stalemate.
-The Dalek’s were eventually to break off into various splinter groups after this failed campaign.
+This initative to draft Davros back in, was to try and gain an advantage – in their war with the Cyborg-like Movellan’s; which had reached stalemate.
+The Daleks eventually broke-off into various splinter groups, after this failed campaign.

 In Death To The Daleks – 1974, the Daleks crashlanded on a planet with an oppressive energy field; which stopped the Dalek’s from using their death rays.
-Identifying the problem, the Daleks came up with a solution and swapped their faulty ray guns for all-purpose machine guns, which could kill and oppress the local tribal aliens.
+Identifying the problem, the Daleks came up with a solution and swapped their faulty ray-guns, for all-purpose machine guns; which could kill and oppress – the local alien tribes.

-When it came to oppressing aliens.
-The Daleks were always quick to put them to work, as a slave race.
-This was to fulfill any needs the Dalek race required.
-In Death To The Daleks, the Daleks put the local alien populace to work, mining minerals.
+When it came to oppressing aliens, the Daleks were always quick to put them to work; as a slave race.
+This was to fulfill, any needs the Dalek cause required.
+In Death To The Daleks, the Daleks put the local alien populace – to work, mining minerals.

 Davros had become something of a dirty secret, to the new Dalek-ran empire.
-Until the Dalek’s came calling again for him.
-This time to attempt to force him to work on an anti-virus to a Movellan viral bio-weapon, which was killing the Dalek race.
+Until the Daleks came calling for him, again.
+This time to attempt to force him to work on an anti-virus, to a Movellan viral bio-weapon; which was killing the Dalek race off.

-The civil war reached a peak in Remembrance Of The Daleks, 1989; when the rival factions warred on Earth over possession of ‘The Hand of Omega’.
-The Hand was a device created by the most brilliant Gallifreyian Timelord; Omega – who had originally discovered time-travel bit had tragically become trapped in a wormhole.
+The civil war reached a peak in Remembrance Of The Daleks, 1989; when the rival factions warred on Earth – over possession of ‘The Hand of Omega’.
+The Hand, was a device created by the most brilliant Gallifreyian Timelord; Omega.
+Who had originally discovered time-travel bit had tragically become trapped in a wormhole.

-It could manipulate space-and-time and the Daleks calculated it would make them the supreme race in the universe.
-In this fight, the Daleks (unbeknown to them) were secretly under the control of Davros himself.
+The Hand Of Omega could manipulate space-and-time and the Daleks calculated, it would make them the supreme-race; in the universe.
+In this fight, the Supreme Daleks (unbeknown to them) were secretly under the control of Davros himself.

-Davros had built and hid himself in a special Dalek body and was masquerading as the new Dalek Emporer.
-He wheeled out the big guns – literally, with Tank style Daleks called “Abominations” and white upgraded Imperial Daleks – to retrieve the Hand Of Omega.
+Davros had escaped again and built and hid himself – in a special Dalek body; and was masquerading – as the new Dalek Emporer.
+He wheeled out the big guns – literally; with Tank style Daleks – called “Abominations”.
+Backed up by white upgraded Imperial Daleks; to retrieve The Hand Of Omega.

-What the warring Daleks hadn’t banked on, was that the seventh Doctor – Sylvester McCoy, had reprogrammed the Hand of Omega to destroy the Dalek mothership and homeworld of Skaro.
-Davros was lucky to escape in a pod, as the Dalek control ship exploded.
+What the warring Daleks hadn’t banked on, was that the seventh Doctor – Sylvester McCoy, had reprogrammed the Hand of Omega; to destroy the Dalek mothership and homeworld of Skaro.
+Davros was lucky to escape in an escape pod, as the Dalek control ship exploded.

-The Dalek’s made a brief cameo appearance in Doctor Who : The Movie – 1996, where they tried the Master in a court of law and then atomized him, even allowing the Seventh Doctor – Sylvester McCoy to pop by and collect and transport his ashes back to Gallifrey, inline with the Master’s last wishes.
+The Daleks, made a brief cameo appearance in Doctor Who : The Movie – 1996; where they tried the Master in a court of law and then atomized him.
+Even allowing the Seventh Doctor – Sylvester McCoy, to pop by and collect and transport the ashes back to Gallifrey; inline with the Master’s last wishes.